On 22 April the scientific community will march in the US as a call to support and safeguard science and research to the recent policy change.

 US cities will not be the only places where scientists will fill the streets on 22 April.
 Groups in eight European countries have announced “solidarity marches” in support of the US March for Science.
 Some of the manifestations will take place on the same day, whereas others have not been fixed yet.

-Marches have been planned in the United Kingdom, France, Germany, Switzerland, Ireland, Norway, Belgium, and the Netherlands.
+Marches have been planned in the United Kingdom, France, Germany, Switzerland, Ireland, Luxembourg, Norway, Belgium, and the Netherlands.
 Bigger countries may see several; in the United Kingdom, for instance, there are already plans to march in London, Edinburgh, and Manchester.
 In Norway, researchers plan to take to the streets in Oslo and Trondheim.

 The March for Science is an international movement, led by organizers distributed around the globe.
 This movement is taking place because of the simultaneous realization by thousands of people who value science in their lives that staying silent is no longer an option.